reeynier/reeynier.github.io/_posts/LeetCode/2020-12-16-second-highest-salary.md

 We can sort the distinct salary in descending order.
 Then we can utilize the **limit** clause to get the second highest salary.
 This is the inner select clause.

 However, we need to consider the case when there is only one record in the table.
-The outer select cause is to take the select result as a table to avoid this issue.
+The outer select clause is to take the select result as a table to avoid this issue.

 ```sql
 select